 1. Verify Property Title

-The property title is the most critical document to check before purchasing.
-It establishes the ownership of the property and ensures that the seller has the legal right to sell it.
+The title to the property is the most crucial document to be examined before purchasing.
+It creates the ownership and ensures that the seller is legally entitled to sell.

 - What to Check:

-- Ensure the title deed is in the seller’s name.
+- Make sure that the title deed is under the name of the seller.

-- Verify the chain of ownership for the last 30 years.
+- Confirm the chain of ownership in the past 30 years.

-- Check for any encumbrances, liens, or mortgages on the property.
+- Ensure that there exists no encumbrance, liens, or mortgages against the property.

 Tip: Hire a legal expert or consult a property lawyer for a thorough title search.